-Quantum Hall Effect Prof. Saurabh Basu Department of Physics IIT Guwahati Week-06 Lec 15: OHE and Landau Levels We are going to talk about spin hall effect.
-We have been talking about charge hall effect where the charges you know they are segregating at the transverse ages of the sample transverse as compared to the direction of the applied current in presence of a magnetic field.
-Here we will talk about the segregation of spins on a transverse ages of the sample because of the passage of a longitudinal current and here there is no requirement of an external field.
-In fact the role played by the external field will be played by another player which is an important player in this context is called as a spin orbit coupling.
-So we will come to that.
-So we start with spin hall effect and this effect has a lot of applications in the field of spintronics which is considered to be the next communication generation devices for and SO on.
+We are going to talk about Spain Hall Efforts.
+Here we will talk about the segregation of spins on a transverse edges of the sample because of the passage of a longitudinal current and here there is no requirement of an external field.
+In fact, the role played by the external field will be played by another player which is an important player in this context is called as a spin orbit coupling.
+So we will come to that so we start with Spin Hall Effect and this effect has a lot of applications in the field of spintronics which is considered to be the next generation devices for communication and so on.
+So before we embark on to the discussion of Spin Hall Effect let us just introduce spin or rather remind the audience about spin.
+Spin is actually a quantum mechanical object it does not have a classical analog.